-In all cases of transfer of credit, Ancora High School will attempt to avoid excessive loss of previously earned credit and avoid coursework duplication.
+In all transfer credit situations, Ancora High School will attempt to avoid excessive loss of previously earned credit and avoid coursework duplication.
 Potential students should discuss any questions about the transfer of credits with the Head of School or designee(s).